sitedata/largo/docs/developers/setup.rst

     composer global require laravel/valet
 5. Now we can install valet
     valet install
+6. Lets get WP-CLI installed so we can use that to get WordPress brew install wp-cli
+6a.
+Now lets get WordPress core downloaded into a new directory first
+    mkdir <what-ever-you-name-it>
+    cd <what-ever-you-name-it>
+6b.
+Now we can use WP-CLI to download WordPress core
+    wp core download

 Now if your not using `MAMP <https://www.mamp.info/en/mac/>`_ or some other database GUI you will need some way to manage mySQL for Wordpress.
 We recommend using what you feel at home with.
 Here we can run through using Home Brew to install Mysql